grafana/dataplane/docs/contract/dataplane-dataframes.md

 In general, using the data plane makes Grafana more reliable, with everything working as expected.
 A solid data plane contract would help to suggest what to do with your data.
 For example, if you're using a specific type, Grafana could suggest creating alert rules or certain visualizations in dashboards that work well with that type.
 Similarly, Grafana could suggest transformations that get you from the current type to another type support additional actions.

-## What if I don't use data planes?
+## What if I don't use the data plane layer?

 If you don't use a data plane, consumers of data have to infer the type from the data returned, which has a few problems: